 i cannot bear the weight of letting you fall . . .

-re-do's don't come in your size shoes.
+re-do's don't come in your size shoes.to my daughter

 every time you make me tea